 These items will help you keep your Health and Shields Bars up.

-Bandages will heal you 15 Health up to 75 Health.
+Bandages will heal you from 15 Health up to 75 Health.
 Medkits will heal your Health back up to full.
 Small Shield Potions will give you 25 Shields up to 50.
 Shield Potions will give you 50 Shields.

 This seems confusing but means that if you want 100 Shields and 100 Health you can’t just rely on Small Shield Potions and Bandages!